Unicredit selling up to 9.1 percent in Pekao

-MILAN (Reuters) - Italy’s UniCredit (CRDI.MI) said on Tuesday it would sell a up to 9.1 percent in its Polish unit Pekao PEO.WA to institutional investors through an accelerated book building process.
+MILAN, Jan 29 (Reuters) - Italy’s UniCredit said on Tuesday it would sell a up to 9.1 percent in its Polish unit Pekao to institutional investors through an accelerated book building process.

 UniCredit said the sale will enable it make better use of its capital resources within the group, and that it does not plan to sell a further stake.